How might export controls affect my activities at the University?

 Work is not fundamental research when it is subject to restrictions either on publication (other than for reasonable review to protect intellectual property) or on personnel access.
 As a general matter, Administrative Policy: Openness in Research prevents us from accepting such restrictions, and the Office of Sponsored Projects Administration (SPA) works actively to negotiate them out of sponsored grants, contracts, and cooperative agreements.

 If restrictions cannot be removed or adequately revised in connection with a project, the responsible principal investigator (PI) must decide either to decline the work, or to pursue an exemption from Administrative Policy: Openness in Research.
 The standard for obtaining an exemption is "compelling reasons."
-The process requires review and recommendation by the Research Openness Subcommittee and the full Senate Research Committee, with a final decision by the Vice President for Research.
+The process requires review and recommendation by the Research Openness Subcommittee and the full Senate Research Committee, with a final decision by the Vice President for Research and Innovation.

 If the University accepts the publication or access restrictions, the project cannot be treated as fundamental research excluded from the EAR and ITAR.
 Accordingly, the PI must work with the Export Controls Officer to implement a Technology Control Plan, the purpose of which is to ensure that EAR- or ITAR-controlled technical information is adequately segregated and secured.